csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • _temp_: used as temporary storage while sets of courses are manipulated.

 Note that SQL allows the creation of temporary tables using the command **create temporary table**; such tables are available only within the transaction executing the query, and are dropped when the transaction finishes.
-Moreover, if two in- stances of _findAllPrereqs_ run concurrently, each gets its own copy of the temporary tables; if they shared a copy, their result could be incorrect.
+Moreover, if two instances of _findAllPrereqs_ run concurrently, each gets its own copy of the temporary tables; if they shared a copy, their result could be incorrect.

 The procedure inserts all direct prerequisites of course _cid_ into _new c prereq_ before the **repeat** loop.
 The **repeat** loop first adds all courses in _new c prereq_ to _c prereq_.
 Next, it computes prerequisites of all those courses in _new c prereq_, except those that have already been found to be prerequisites of _cid_, and stores them in the temporary table _temp_.
 Finally, it replaces the contents of _new c prereq_ by the contents of _temp_.
 The **repeat** loop terminates when it finds no new (indirect) prerequisites.